winningproduct/learn-portal/content/introduction.md

 ---
 title: "Introduction"
-metaTitle: "Introduction"
+metaTitle: "Introduction | WP"
-metaDescription: "Introduction"
+metaDescription: "This section provides an overview to the domain of product development.
+Also a brief introduction to navigate through the Winning Product toolkit."
 ---

-Introduction to Winning Product toolkit.